emberjs/ember-rails/README.md

 * `config.ember.variant` - Used to determine which Ember variant to use.
 Valid options: `:development`, `:production`.
 * `config.ember.app_name` - Used to specify a default application name for all generators.
+* `config.ember.ember_path` - Used to specify a default custom root path for all generators.
 * `config.handlebars.precompile` - Used to enable or disable precompilation.
 Default value: `true`.
 * `config.handlebars.templates_root` - Set the root path (under `app/assets/javascripts`) for templates
   to be looked up in.
 Default value: `"templates"`.